Azure/Cloud-Native/website/blog/2022-09-12/index.md

 Once enabled, Dapr will run in the same _environment_ as the Azure Container App, and listen on **port 3500** for API requests.
 The Dapr sidecar can be shared my multiple Container Apps _deployed in the same environment_.

-There are four main settings - the example below shows the ARM template properties, but you can [find the equivalent CLI parameters here](https://learn.microsoft.com/azure/container-apps/dapr-overview?tabs=bicep1%2Cyaml#enable-dapr) for comparison.
+There are four main settings we will focus on for this demo - the example below shows the ARM template properties, but you can [find the equivalent CLI parameters here](https://learn.microsoft.com/azure/container-apps/dapr-overview?tabs=bicep1%2Cyaml#enable-dapr) for comparison.
  * `dapr.enabled` - enable Dapr for Azure Container App
  * `dapr.appPort` - specify port on which app is listening
  * `dapr.appProtocol` - specify if using `http` (default) or `gRPC` for API